7:00AM to 5:00PM

 Is your hot water service leaking?
 Step two is identifying where that water is coming from.
 It might be the pipes attached to the system, the tank itself, or a different source altogether.
 If it’s the latter, you have a different problem.
 If it’s the hot water leaking, move on to step 3.

 It might be tempting to either get out a spanner or call the plumber at this point.
-But err on the side of safety and go and turn your water off at the mains.
-And to be doubly safe, cut the supply of power to your leaking hot water system as well.
+But please be safe and turn your water off at the mains and remember to turn off the power.

 While you’re waiting for your plumber, let’s explore some of the things that might have gone wrong to cause a hot water leak.